 • Abide by the rules of the program

-• Sign and respect the Oath of Confidentiality
+• Respect the Oath of Confidentiality

 • Demonstrate maturity and sensitivity